by Alan Wilson

 I saw my children every weekend for at least one day.
 Saying goodbye was a real heart wrenching experience, I was consumed with a sense of loss and guilt every time.
 As they grew older, it became alternate weekends for the whole weekend.
 I took an interest in their progress at school, sports days and Christmas plays to overcome these negative feelings that were plaguing me.

-Our time together became more stressful as Toby and Holly wanted to do ‘their thing’ and I was torn between spending time with them and my own work and household chores.
+Our time together became more stressful as the children wanted to do ‘their thing’ and I was torn between spending time with them and my work and household chores.
 To overcome this parent/child communication conflict we tried an experiment.
 We would each take turns in choosing what we wanted to do the most — and the other two went along with it.
 Although I did not do everything I wanted, at least the time we spent together was quality time.
 We discussed our plans on the car journey or as soon as we met, and our connection improved.
 This experiment was a blessing, as we could all do what we all wanted to do, some of the time.

 I then met someone who was to become my second wife.
-By now I was in my late 40’s and she wanted to have children.
+By now I was in my 40’s and she wanted to have children.
 I was enjoying my children and felt I was doing a good job (that was my perception, even though I still felt so terribly guilty about leaving them) and I was open-minded about having another child.

 As soon as we married the business started to get into trouble.
 I was determined to pull it around and fought for far too long, until in the end I was bankrupt.
 I lost everything.